 The AOS 7 is optimized to deliver maximum flight performance on 7" props.
-Agressive freestyle and long range cruising; this frame can do it all.
+Aggressive freestyle and long range cruising; this frame can do it all.

 The AOS 7 builds on the scientific approach used to design the AOS 5 and AOS 5.5 extending the benefits of those designs to the 7" class.
 Until now 7" quads have been primarily used for long range cruising and have never been able to match the perfromance of 5" quads for agressive freestyle flying.